aws-samples/aws-modernization-with-snyk-container-security/content/30_Secure_Container/34_redeploy_test.md

 weight = 34
 +++

-With our image rebuilt, let's push it up to ECR and redeploy the more secure build of the application
+Now that we have rebuilt our image, let's push it up to the ECR and re-deploy the more secure build of the application.
 ## Push to ECR
 ```sh
 docker push $REPO/thumbnailer:latest
 ```

 ## Re-deploy the Application to EKS
-Now that the newer image is in the repo, deploy it to EKS by scaling the goof deployment with kubectl.
-The deployment's ImagePullPolicy forces EKS to pull the latest image from ECR.
+Deploy it to EKS by scaling the goof deployment with kubectl now that the newer image is in the repo.
+The ImagePullPolicy of the deployment will force EKS to pull the latest image from the ECR.
 ```sh
 kubectl scale deployment thumbnailer --replicas=0
 kubectl scale deployment thumbnailer --replicas=1